tstillwell/appengine_multiblog/README.md

 ##### Datastore Indexes

-Normally, app engine applications that use the datastore require indexes to be built for the datastore.
+Normally, app engine applications that use the datastore require indexes to be built.
 The indexes are used to make datastore queries more efficient.

 Since this app does not make very complicated queries, you don't have to wait for indexes to be built before it starts serving requets, simplifying deployment.

-Be mindful however, when adding new datastore interactions- they will automatically create indexes and work without hiccups on the local development server, but may fail if indexes have not been built yet on Google Cloud Platform.
+Be mindful, however, when adding new datastore interactions- they will automatically create indexes and work without hiccups on the local development server, but may fail if indexes have not been built yet on Google Cloud Platform.